Birding the Eastern Seaboard

 Prothonotary Warbler

-Florida provides a warm refuge for many overwintering species, its tropical climate allowing birds such as warblers and the elegant Scissor-tailed Flycatcher to survive the cooler months without migrating as far as Central or South America.
+Florida offers a warm refuge for many overwintering species, its tropical climate allowing birds such as warblers and the elegant Scissor-tailed Flycatcher to survive the cooler months without migrating as far as Central or South America.
 It also offers the chance to see Caribbean species including Short-tailed Hawk and White-crowned Pigeon.
 At Merritt Island, a drive-through nature trail passes habitats where Bald Eagle, Northern Harrier and the endemic Florida Scrub Jay can be found, all set against the surreal backdrop of spacecraft launch pads.
-There is also the possibility of spotting manatee from the viewing platform.
-The Boynton Beach area encompasses lakes, prairies, pine woods and wetlands, supporting regional specialities such as Snail Kite, Limpkin and Wild Turkey, with the potential for Red-cockaded Woodpecker, alongside warblers and waterbirds.
+There is also the possibility of spotting Manatee from the viewing platform.
+The Boynton Beach area encompasses lakes, prairies, pine woods and wetlands, supporting regional specialities such as Snail Kite and Limpkin, with the potential for Red-cockaded Woodpecker, alongside warblers and other waterbirds.
 The Everglades, rightly famous for its vast swamp habitats, offers opportunities to look for Alligator and the rarer American Crocodile, as well as a rich array of waterbirds including herons, egrets and gallinules.

 Please refer to the webpages for detailed itineraries and tour reports, or call the office on 01962 733051 to chat with one of our friendly experts to discuss which tour might suit you best!
 As with all our American tours, there is the option to extend your stay and explore these outstanding regions in greater depth.
 Please contact the Naturetrek office if you would like further information.